daniel-kreutz/recorder-pm/README.md

 Advanced Usages
 -------------

-The `RecorderReader` class contains all infomration about the Recorder traces.
+The `RecorderReader` class contains all information about the Recorder traces.

 ```python
 class RecorderReader: